razterizer/8Beat/README.md

   * `SNAREDRUM`.
   * `HIHAT`.
   * `ANVIL` (Well, it kind of sounds like an anvil doesn't it?).
-* `AudioSourceHandler.h` <br/> Contains class `AudioSourceHandler`, `AudioSource` and `AudioStreamSource`. `AudioSourceHandler` produces instances of `AudioSource` and `AudioStreamSource`.
+* `AudioSourceHandler.h` <br/> contains classes `AudioSourceHandler`, `AudioSource` and `AudioStreamSource`. `AudioSourceHandler` produces instances of `AudioSource` and `AudioStreamSource`.
-* `ChipTuneEngine.h` <br/> Contains class `ChipTuneEngine` which allows you to play a chiptune from a text-file in a threaded manner so that you can use it in games and what-not.
+* `ChipTuneEngine.h` <br/> contains class `ChipTuneEngine` which allows you to play a chiptune from a text-file in a threaded manner so that you can use it in games and what-not.
 In the beginning of the tune file you define the instruments, adsr envelopes, low-pass filters etc. Then after that you define the score where each column is a voice or channel if you will, and each column is a beat (bars are made up of beats, you could say).
 Refer to [this wiki page](https://github.com/razterizer/8Beat/wiki/ChipTuneEngine-Format) about the file format.

 ## Getting Started